-Table 8: SWOT Analysis
+Table 7: SWOT Analysis

-MUNICIPAL EXTERNAL ENVIRONMENT
+MUNICIPAL EXTE RNAL ENVIRONMENT

 Strengths Weaknesses

-The area is located in close proximity to the world famous Kruger National Park, the Maputo sub-corridor and forms part of the Canyon to Kruger biosphere, which makes it attractive for tourism.
-The Municipality has a potential for developing the local economic hub through our indigenous wealth in the form of agricultural farming and tourism.
-The municipality has diversified skilled labour force base to enable growth and development.
+The area is located in close proximity to the world famous Kruger National Park, the Maputo sub-corridor and forms part of the Canyon to Kruger biosphere, which makes attractive for tourism.
+The Municipality has a potential for developing the local economic hub throug our indigenous wealth in the form of agricultural farming and tourism.
+The municipality has diversified skilled labout force base to enable growth and development.
 Decentralised service delivery points in the form of the eleven regional offices.
-Potential to economic hub in the areas such as Mkhuhlu, Acornhoek, Thulamahashe and Dwarsloop Functional municipal structures (IDP structures, Council, Portfolio committees, etc.) Poor public road infrastructure, facilities and pedestrian access, to enable service delivery and economic development.
-Lack of unified marketing strategy which limit agricultural development Lack of economic hub or development centre to facilitate economic development.
-Poor involvement and benefits in tourism for the local communities Lack of development of retention strategy.
+Potential to economic hub in the areas such as Mkhuhlu, Acornhoek, Thulamahashe and Dwarsloop Functional municipal structures (ID structures, Council, Portfolio committees etc.) Qualified skilled staff pedestrian access, to enable service delivery and economic development.
+Lack of unified marketing strategy which limit agricultural development.
+Lack of economic hub or development centre to facilitate economic development.
+Poor involvement and benefits in tourism for the local communities.
+Lack of development of retention strategy.
 Lack of revenue enhancement and collection strategy.
-Lack of scarce skilled employees e.g. Engineers, Technicians and Accountants
+Lack of scarce skilled employees expending errors.
+Technicians and Accountants.

-Qualified skilled staff

-MUNICIPAL EXTE
+MUNICIPAL EXTE RNAL ENVIRONMENT

 Opportunities Threats

 Proximity to Kruger National Park Potential to multi-cultural indigenous tourism points Existence of a number of public and private owned game and nature reserves for eco-tourism developments Potential to economic growth through agriculture HIV/AIDS pandemic Global warming and climate change High unemployment rate Migrant labour Uncoordinated land use Crime Poverty Immigration